Platelet Rich Plasma (PRP) Therapy

-Platelet rich plasma injections are replacing traditional orthopedic surgery in many instances for conditions ranging from soft tissue injuries (tendonitis, muscle tears, ligamentous injuries) to various joint afflictions, such as a torn meniscus or mild to moderate arthritis of the joint.
+PRP Therapy is replacing traditional orthopedic surgery in many instances for conditions ranging from soft tissue injuries (tendonitis, muscle tears, ligamentous injuries) to various joint afflictions, such as a torn meniscus or mild to moderate arthritis of the joint.

+After enhancing the patient’s Platelet Rich Plasma, we will inject the PRP directly into the patient’s injury.
 The methods used to inject the PRP depend on the area being treated.
 For certain joints, such as the hip, we utilize fluoroscopy, which is a â€œlive x-ray.â€ In other instances, we utilize ultrasound guidance or simply give the injection into a joint.

-What to Expect After the PRP Injections
+What to Expect After the PRP Therapy Injections

-The aftercare for most PRP injections is relatively simple.
+The aftercare for most PRP therapy injections is relatively simple.
 Patients will resume activity at their own pace.
 The pain from the process typically will last a few days, occasionally longer, and some patients have more severe or sporadic pain than others.
 Because your own blood is used, there is no risk of a transmittable infection and a very low risk of allergic reaction to the treatment.

-After the PRP injections a variety of techniques to help maximize stem cell output from the bone marrow are utilized including the use of supplements, as well as the avoidance of smoking and alcohol intake, which diminish stem cell output.
+After the PRP injections, a variety of techniques to help maximize stem cell output from the bone marrow are utilized including the use of supplements, as well as the avoidance of smoking and alcohol intake, which diminish stem cell output.
 Additionally, non-steroidal anti-inflammatory drugs (NSAID) will be restricted for just a couple of days.

-Additional Information about NIRM PRP Therapy
+Additional Information about Our PRP Therapy